No Tags Found!

 Hi,

-Secondly if your boss is really a gentleman he shoud have not mind to get up to take glass of water for himself and as well as for guest.
-There is nothing bad in serving glass of water or cup of coffee to your colleague or visitiors.
-Only thing is people working there should be mature enough to understand the things.
-Instead of saying it low level work you should be confident enough saying that you have done something nice.
+I suggest you keep water bottles for each and every one.
+This will help in avoiding future disputes.
+Secondly, if your boss is really a gentleman, he should not mind getting up to take a glass of water for himself and for guests.
+There is nothing wrong with serving a glass of water or a cup of coffee to your colleagues or visitors.
+The key is for the people working there to be mature enough to understand this.
+Instead of considering it low-level work, you should be confident enough to say that you have done something nice.

-In most of the MNC companies nowadays there is no office boys they do there work by themselves.
-It depends how you or some one else takes the things, if you think in negative manner you will feel that you have done something very low class job.
+In most MNC companies nowadays, there are no office boys as employees do their work themselves.
+It depends on how you, or someone else, perceives things.
+If you think negatively, you might feel that you have done a low-class job.

 Regards,